sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/step1-1945-splice/README.md

+# How to run

+gufm1-coarse.py and igrf-coarse.py are the two main ones.

+igrf-coarse.py needs to be copied into and run from the pyIGRF14-workspace directory.

+It actually takes a surprising amount of time to brute force these values across several centuries.
+Good luck running it on a consumer computer.

+# Genesis

 So in this part I'm going to actually calculate the SAA surface area as a scalar for every time value, creating a single-variable timeseries.

 This one is a bit confusing.
 I need to figure out: